metalpole/gae_gpt/README.md

    - Avoid repeated twitter handles
    - ~~Deal with <|endoftext|>~~ (15/05/2019)
    - Puncutation spacing errors
-   - Drop incomplete sentence if too few words, or use it to continue generating a complete sentence and append to response
+   - Drop incomplete sentence if too few words, or use it to continue generating a complete sentence and append to response.
+If 2 responses required, then maybe append "..." at end of first part

-*Currently 37525 tweets in dataset*
+**Currently 37525 tweets in dataset**

-*Latest model: 6.5 hrs, 7250 epochs, avg loss 1.35*
+**Latest model: 6.5 hrs, 7250 epochs, avg loss 1.35**

-*Other stuff to consider*
+**Other stuff to consider**
-1) Length of response (random or fixed)
+*1) Length of response (random or fixed)*
-2) Temperature, top_k (find optimal, or allow user to change?)
+*2) Temperature, top_k (find optimal, or allow user to change?)*
-3) Greater pool of hard-coded responses
+*3) Greater pool of hard-coded responses*
-4) Faster VM
+*4) Faster VM*

 **What's next? _Trump_ with _Shakespeare_?!**

+*Bot built using the sick [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library, deployed on Google Compute Engine.
+GPT-2 model released by [OpenAI](https://github.com/openai/gpt-2), scripts for retraining by [nshepperd](https://github.com/nshepperd/gpt-2), fine-tuned on Google Colab.
+Tweets archived by [bpb27](https://github.com/bpb27/trump_tweet_data_archive), original tweets created by [the stable genius](https://twitter.com/realDonaldTrump?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).*